Enjoy the scenery on these spring and fall hikes in Kananaskis!

 Beautiful Forgetmenot Pond is a popular picnic spot, but also makes a great walk with young children as the trail is flat and only 2 km long.
 Enjoy the view and watch for Arctic Grayling (catch & release only) in the emerald green pond.
 For more information, see The Best Short Hikes in Kananaskis.
 Please note that Hwy 66 is closed from Dec 1 – May 14, but you can ride your bike to the trailhead when the road is closed!
 Details at Biking Highway 66 from Elbow Falls to Forgetmenot Pond.

 Powder Puff & Sunrise Hill are two fantastic viewpoints you can visit on one short hike.
 Whether you stop at the first “summit” or second, the views are amazing!
 3 km return to Powder Puff or 5 km return to Sunrise Hill.
 For a longer hike, carry on to Powderface Ridge (4.8 km to ridge, 6.9 km to summit).
-For more information, see Sunrise Hill (aka Rainy Ridge Summit) and Powder Puff, Kananaskis.
 Please note that Hwy 66 is closed from Dec 1 – May 14.
 If you would like to bike to the trailhead, read Biking Highway 66 from Elbow Falls to Forgetmenot Pond.

 Peter Lougheed Provincial Park and Spray Valley Provincial Park

 Peter Lougheed Provincial Park and the Spray Valley get a ton of snow, so check trail and avalanche conditions every time you go.
-You can usually snowshoe these trails from mid to late November.
+You can usually snowshoe these trails from mid to late November (see Where to Snowshoe Near Calgary for snowshoe trails).
+On warm days, expect to posthole without snowshoes.

 For fishing and first time backcountry camping, Elbow Lake is ideal.
 The hike to the pretty alpine lake is only 2.6 km return, with 150 m elevation gain.
 Backcountry camping permits are required to camp.
 If you plan on fishing, please check and follow Alberta Fishing Regulations.
 Note: The winter gate on Highway 40 is closed from December 1 – June 14.